piobyte/flamingo/README.md

 See the [documentation](https://piobyte.github.io/flamingo/) for detailed information on how flamingo modules work.

+## TODO

+- use flamingoperation or something related in addon hooks
+- check if deprecated api is full tested

 ## Requirements

 - node `0.12`, `4.2`(LTS), `5.0` or `iojs`(master)